open-telemetry/opentelemetry-java-instrumentation/docs/contributing/style-guideline.md

 - Singleton instances (especially where clearly named and hopefully immutable)
 - `tracer()` methods that expose tracer singleton instances

+Some of these are enforced by checkstyle rules:

+- look for `RegexpSinglelineJava` in `checkstyle.xml`
+- use `@SuppressWarnings("checkstyle:RegexpSinglelineJava")` to suppress the checkstyle warning

 ## Ordering of class contents

 The following order is preferred: